whydoifly/QNA-task/DEPLOYMENT.md

 3. Ensure your application builds successfully locally with `npm run build`

 Your Project Dashboard is now ready for deployment to GitHub Pages! 🚀

+## Quick Troubleshooting

+If you see "Site not found":

+1. Check that GitHub Pages is enabled in Settings → Pages
+2. Verify the source is set to "GitHub Actions"
+3. Check the Actions tab for deployment status
+4. Use the correct URL: `https://[username].github.io/QNA-task/`